Denver: Climate

-Denver features a continental semi-arid climate (Köppen climate classification: BSk) with generally low humidity and around 3,100 hours of sunshine per year, although humid microclimates can be found nearby depending on exact location.
+Denver features a cool semi-arid climate (Köppen climate classification: BSk, Trewartha: BSao) with generally low humidity and around 3,100 hours of sunshine per year, although humid microclimates can be found nearby depending on exact location.
+These humid microclimates have the temperature of a hot-summer humid continental climate (Koppen: Dfa) or a humid subtropical climate (Koppen: Cfa) when using the -3 C isotherm.
 It has four distinct seasons and receives most of its precipitation from April through August.
 Due to its inland location on the High Plains, at the foot of the Rocky Mountains, the region can be subject to sudden changes in weather.

 July is the warmest month, with an average high temperature of 89.9 °F. Summers range from warm to hot with occasional, sometimes severe, afternoon thunderstorms and high temperatures reaching 90 °F on 38 days annually, and occasionally 100 °F. December, the coldest month of the year, has an average daily high temperature of 44 °F. Winters consist of periods of snow and very low temperatures alternating with periods of milder weather due to the warming effect of Chinook winds.
 In winter, daytime highs occasionally exceed 60 °F, but they also often fail to reach 32 °F during periods of cold weather.
 Occasionally, daytime highs can even fail to rise above 0 °F due to arctic air masses.
-On the coldest nights of the year, lows can fall to -10 °F or below, with the city experiencing a low of -24 °F on December 22, 2022, with a wind chill of -40 °F. Snowfall is common throughout the late fall, winter and early spring, averaging 53.5 in for 1981–2010; however, in the 2021 winter season, Denver began the month of December without any snowfall for the first time in history.
+On the coldest nights of the year, lows can fall to -10 °F or below, with the city experiencing a low of -24 °F on December 22, 2022, with a wind chill of -40 °F. Snowfall is common throughout the late fall, winter and early spring, averaging 53.5 in for 1981–2010; but in the 2021 winter season, Denver began the month of December without any snowfall for the first time in history.
 The average window for measurable (≥0.1 in) snow is October 17 through April 27; however, measurable snowfall has occurred as early as September 4 and as late as June 3.
 Extremes in temperature range from -29 °F on January 9, 1875, up to 105 °F as recently as June 28, 2018.
 Due to the city's high elevation and aridity, diurnal temperature variation is large throughout the year.